wyfbw07/CAN-Payload-Encode-Decode-Tool/README.md

 Open the .xcodeproj project file, hit Build (Cmd+B).

 No arguments is required to run.
-Edit properties in main to use this tool.
+Edit properties in main to try this tool.

 ### On Other Operating Systems